ciseldevops/kubernetes-friends-2023/README.md

 Restore demo-app using the snapshot

-## Observability with Prometheus and Grafana (Controlling the use of resources)
+## Observability with Prometheus and Grafana

-- Deploy Prometheus via yaml repo
-- Deploy Grafana via Helm chart et custom values
-- Create data source and Import  Dashboard 315 Prometheus deployment
+Prometheus deployment
 ```
 kubectl create ns monitoring